-We arrived to a quiet, cosmopolitan Zuidas, easily got parking, and walked in the drizzling rain to The Breakfast Place.
+We arrived to a quiet, cosmopolitan Zuidas, easily got parking, and walked in the drizzling rain to The Breakfast Club.
 It was much larger which allowed more spaces between tables, the service less harried – and maybe unsurprisingly non-Dutch – and the food plentiful and better presented – all a far cry from yesterday’s experience with Teds.
-The scoop of potent honeycomb butter was likely too much what my arteries could handle and there was so much pancake I barely finished half my order.
+The scoop of potent honeycomb butter was likely too much what my arteries could handle and there was so much pancake I barely and guiltily finished just half my order.

 I was with Teko who for his part thought the place was just as small – i.e. just as bad – as those in the city center, found fault that he couldn’t order in Dutch, and that the food was just okay.
 He did like the neighborhood though so at least there was that.